Pavel is considered one of the true legends of kettle bell workouts having brought the kettle bell from Mother Russia to the good ole U.S. of America.

 Question: Is Pavel really from Russia and did he teach Spetsnaz soldiers?

-Answer: Yes; according to reports he is from old Russia and it is said that he trained with Russian special forces.
+Answer: Yes; according to reports he is from old Russia and it is said that he trained with Russian Special Forces workouts.

-Question: Where can I learn more about the International Kettlebell association?
+Question: Where can I learn more about finding a Kettlebell association?

 Answer: Check out there website here: